joshroxmysox/plant_disease_classification/README.md

 1. The balanced dataset was created by augmenting images of classes that had sub 3000 data point (images).
 You can see how I augmented the data in class_balancing.ipynb.
     - The only class which had over 3000 images was yellow_leaf_curl_virus, which had over 5,000.
 In this case, I picked the   first 3,0000 images to maintain class balance

+2. The relative paths in the notebooks seem weird and excessive.
+I was running all of my models in Google Cloud Platform notebook instances.
+Becausae of this, the more complex paths were necessary to avoid '.ipynb Checkpoints' from being counted as a class.